r-mouland/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a final year PhD student in the Theoretical Physics group at King's College London.
-My research is primarily concerned with the study of superconformal gauge theories, often with the aim to better understand the branes of M-theory.
-Much of my recent work concerns the formulation of six-dimensional superconformal field theories in terms of non-Lorentzian Lagrangian models.
+My research is concerned with the study of superconformal gauge theories, often with the aim to better understand the branes of M-theory.
+Much of my recent work investigates non-Lorentzian Lagrangian descriptions for six-dimensional superconformal theories.
 Both in this work and more broadly, I am interested in the role of toplogical solitons in quantum field theory, and in particular in the enhancement of symmetries.

+Other interests include precision holographic approaches towards six-dimensional SCFTs, and the ever-growing intersection between Machine Learning and Theoretical Physics.